-Beginning this year, the Admissions Office is using a new application system called
+Beginning with the 2020-21 cycle, the Admissions Office is using a new application

 Due to COVID-19, we are not conducting campus tours or visits.
-Additionally, since
+Please do not drop

 COVID-19 Information for 2020-2021 Admissions Cycle: Please note the following.